How to Square the Clubface at Impact (A Comprehensive Guide to Do it Consistently)

 Although you can start with a clubface square at setup, it doesn’t necessarily mean you can keep it square throughout your entire swing.

-Club faces rotate open and then back to square.
-The key word here is rotation.
 Having your neutral grip and the proper wrist angles and rotation will help you rotate and release the club.

 Players who get a golf club to a flatter position at the top of the swing require a lot of body rotation to fire through the ball.
+Players with a little more extension at the top of the swing may need to quiet the body and give the hands time to work.

 How to Square Clubface Consistently (Practical Solutions)